fostiropoulos/ablator/docs/source/index.rst

                                     Quick Overview
                               </h3>
                               <p>
-                                    Here is a quick overview of Ablator documentations' contents.
-Usages of Ablator are arranged as following
+                                    Here is a quick overview of ABLATOR documentations' contents.
+Usages of ABLATOR are arranged as following
                                     sections.
 Please refer to each section for detailed instructions.
                               </p>